wp-plugins/mailchimp-for-wp/readme.txt

 == Changelog ==

+= 1.4.8 - 10 December 2013 =
+* Fixed: "bug" that fetched lists again on every plugin settings page - huge performance improvements on the settings pages.
+* Improved: Longer cache time for combined CSS file.
+* Improved: Prevented indexing of plugin directories
+* Improved: Improved default checkbox CSS for themes that have custom checkbox styling.
+* Improved: Better scroll to form element after form submit.
+Vertically centers form element with and without jQuery now.
+No ugly page jump.
+* Improved: WP 3.8 Admin CSS compatibility and other improvements to settings pages, especially for small(er) screens.

 = 1.4.7 - December 4, 2013 =
 * Fixed: Checkbox width not being reset when loading default CSS.